University Graduate Council

 - Communicate with university stakeholders about changes in policies and procedures.

 Each College at MSU is represented by one council member, except the Colleges of Letters and Science, Arts & Architecture, and Education & Health and Human Development who have two representatives each to better represent the dual disciplines in these colleges.
 Members must be tenured or tenure-track faculty.
 Each member has one vote.
-In addition to the college representation, there is one full-time graduate student, who is in good standing that represents the Graduate Student body.
-Ex Officio non-voting members include the Dean of the Graduate School, the Vice-Chair of the MSU Faculty Senate, and the graduate student representative.
+In addition to the voting members from colleges, ex officio non-voting members include the Dean of the Graduate School, the Chair-Elect of the MSU Faculty Senate, and representatives from the Office of International Programs, the Library, and one full-time graduate student, who is in good standing that represents the graduate student body.

 Selection and Terms

 Faculty members are selected through processes determined by each College and serve three-year staggered terms ending on June 30th.
 Any faculty member may be elected for two consecutive three-year terms after which the member shall rotate off UGC.
-The Graduate Student representative is selected by rotation among the Colleges and serves a one-year term.
+The Graduate Student representative is selected by Council and serves a one-year term renewable once for a maximum of two years of council membership.
 UGC members are expected to actively participate, regularly attend meetings, and keep their constituents informed about matters discussed before UGC.

 UGC has two regularly scheduled meetings each month during the academic year.
 The dates and times of these meetings shall be set after consultation with UGC members.
-Meetings shall be held at the MSU Bozeman campus with off-campus members participating through teleconference or video conferencing technology.
+Meetings shall be held at the MSU Bozeman campus with off-campus members participating through teleconference or video conferencing technology when applicable.